achilles tendonitis

 Diagnosis

-The diagnosis of Achilles tendon and heel pain is usually made by the doctor’s clinical exam.
+The diagnosis of achilles tendon injury and heel pain is usually made by the doctor’s clinical exam.
 However, diagnostic ultrasound or MRI may also be used for a more accurate evaluation.

 Causes

-• Overuse – This is a common cause.
+• Overuse – This is a common cause for injuries sustained to the achilles tendon.
 If you overdo it without gradually increasing the activity so your body has time to recover this can be a problem.

-• Types of activities – Some activities may make you more susceptible to Achilles and heel pain.
+• Types of activities – Some activities may make you more susceptible to achilles injury and heel pain.
 This would include running up and down hills, or any activity where impact or jumping is involved.

 • Age – As we get older it is thought that the tendon can become weaker.
 When this happens the tendon gradually starts breaking down.